jmagar/docker-backup/README.md

     *   `rsync` (if using the rsync feature)
 2.  **Build:**
     ```bash
-    go build -o docker-backup ./cmd/backup-tool
+    go build -o backup-tool ./cmd/backup-tool
     ```
-3. Place the compiled `docker-backup` binary in your PATH or run it directly (`./docker-backup`).
+3. Place the compiled `backup-tool` binary in your PATH or run it directly (`./backup-tool`).

 ## Configuration